tristankleyn/which.dolphin/delphinID/README.md

 ![Alt text](images/workflow_1.PNG)

-delphinID is a set of deep learning models coded in Python 3.0 for classifying dolphin vocalizations to species.
+delphinID models are convolutional neural networks developed in TensorFlow for classifying dolphin vocalizations to species.
 The current models available are tested for classifying seven species found in the northeast Atlantic Ocean.
-The models classify acoustic representations of clicks and whistle fragments detected in PAMGuard to inform species identity.
-Detections must be made using the pre-existing Click Detector and Whistle and Moan Detector modules in PAMGuard.
+The models classify spectral profiles of 4-seconds of either click or whistle fragments detected in PAMGuard to predict species identity.
+These profiles are normalised 1-dimensional arrays representing the average frequency power spectra of all detections within a 4-second window.

 Acoustic representations of clicks and whistle fragments, which are made separately and herein referred to as detection frames, are normalised arrays containing the average frequency power spectra of all whistle fragments or clicks detected within a rolling 4-second window.
-The delphinID click and whistle models predict species identity based on these frames and predictions are accumulated over time to inform an overall prediction for each acoustic encounter Finally, encounter predictions from the separate whistle and click models are combined into a merged feature which is used by a Random Forest model to form a final prediction based on both vocalization types.
-For full details on the methods used and model evaluation, please refer to our publication (Kleyn et al., in prep.).
+The delphinID click and whistle models predict species identity based on these frames and predictions are accumulated over time to inform an overall prediction for a given acoustic event.

 ##### What is a detection frame?
 Detection frames are the units of classification used by delphinID, representing the average frequency power spectra of either whistles or clicks detected across a 4-second time window.
 For whistles, spectra are calculated between 2-20 kHz while for clicks spectra range from 10-40 kHz.
 Higher frequencies may contain information that could improve classification but were not used due to the high proportion of available training data that were restricted in sampling rate to 96 kHz or below and also due to interferring noise sources across several data sources between 40-48 kHz.
 The frequency ranges selected thus represented a range where useful information pertaining to the frequency content of whistles and clicks could be reliably extracted from detections and used to train delphinID models.
 A benefit of using detection frames over spectrogram images, which have been traditionally used for machine learning classification problems in acoustics, is that 100% of the information contained in a detection frame is relevant to the signals of interest.
 While the influence of background noise is difficult to prevent entirely, this technique significantly limits it compared with spectrogram-based approaches.
 As mentioned previously, automated whistle contour extraction algorithms such as the Whistle & Moan Detector in PAMGuard are known to produce fragemented detections, often missing a significant portion of a whistle contour.
 A benefit of using detection frames as classification features over parameters measured from individual whistles, as has been done extensively in previous classification studies, is that the average frequency power spectra of whistle across 4-second windows is relatively robust across different degrees of fragmentation compared with individual whistle measurements.